top of page

 The adjective 'amicable' has its origins in the Latin word 'amicabilis,' which is derived from 'amicus,' meaning 'friend' or 'friendly.'
 In Latin, 'amicabilis' described qualities or actions associated with friendship and goodwill.
 In English, 'amicable' was adopted in the 16th century to describe relationships or interactions characterized by friendliness and cooperation between individuals or parties.
 The etymology of 'amicable' underscores its historical connection to the concept of amicability and harmonious relationships, emphasizing a spirit of friendship and a willingness to work together in a congenial and cooperative manner.

-Quiz: Find the meaning of the adjective amicable:
+Find the correct meaning of the adjective amicable:

 Try Again!